Fester Abdü: Show TV case

 In July 2019, Yılmaz filed a lawsuit against Show TV for using his channel's videos without permission and publishing defamatory broadcasts.
 As a result of the lawsuit, it was reported that Show TV would pay him ₺1.43 million in non-pecuniary damages.
 Show TV later denied this claim.

 2019 UEFA Super Cup controversy

 In August 2019, Yılmaz jumped onto the field at the 2019 UEFA Super Cup, played at Vodafone Park between two English clubs Liverpool and Chelsea.
 4 other people who accompanied Yılmaz during the streak were taken into custody.
 As a result of these events and subsequent criticism by YouTubers such as Enes Batur as well as media outlets, the number of subscribers on his channel started to decrease.

 The Istanbul Chief Public Prosecutor's Office prepared an indictment against Yılmaz in June 2020.
 For Yılmaz and his three friends a one to three-year prison sentence was demanded.
 Yılmaz is being prosecuted for entering banned areas and his friends for assisting with the crime.
+Yilmaz and his friends were released on probation.